JerryGreenough/Elliptical-Integrals/README.md

 which is an incomplete elliptical integral of the second kind (see later definition).

-Another example is that of the pendulum equation, which for large osciallation angles $\theta$ is a differential equation given by:
+Another example is provided by the pendulum equation, which for large osciallation angles $\theta$ is a differential equation given by:

 $$ \ddot{\theta} + {{g}\over{L}}  \text{sin} (\theta) \ = \ 0 $$